Themaister/Granite/README.md

 ## PBR renderer

 Pretty barebones, half-assed PBR renderer.
-IBL is not really working.
+Very simplified IBL support.
 Fancy rendering is not the real motivation behind this project.

+## Post-AA

+Fairly straight forward FXAA, SMAA and TAA (no true velocity buffer though).

 ## Automatic shader recompile and texture reload (Linux/Android only)

 Immediately when shaders are modified or textures are changed, the resources are automatically reloaded.
-The implementation uses inotify to do this, so it's exclusive to Linux unless a backend is implemented on Windows (plz no).
+The implementation uses inotify to do this, so it's exclusive to Linux unless a backend is implemented on Windows (no).

 ## Network VFS